Inner Mongolian People's Party: Khereid Khuvisgalt, President

-Oyunbilig, General Secretary
+Dolgion Khatgin, Secretary General

-Oyunbilig, born in 1968 in Inner Mongolia, graduated from Beijing University in 1990 and worked for the Chinese Aerospace Department and as a business representative to Mongolia.
-He was actively involved in the 1989 Tiananmen Square Student Movement in Beijing.
-In 1995, he was granted political asylum in the U.S. and is currently living in Maryland.
+After serving as the second President (2015–2021), Dolgion Khatgin assumed his current position.
+He currently resides in Sweden.

 Membership

 The only criterion for membership is that the individual accept the Constitution and is willing to actively participate in all events.
 According to the Constitution, members are free to withdraw their membership should they wish to do so.